aalpgiray/react-redux-typescript/README.md

 # React With Typescript

 This project uses react, react-router, typescript and webpack.
-Code spliting is enabled via System.import
+Code spliting is enabled via System.import.

 ##### What is next